aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 🎯 Project Goals

-The primary goal of this tool is to **support the first information-gathering step** in a 1st Level Support request.
+The primary goal of this tool is to **support the first information-gathering step** in an IT support request.

+The tool collects basic system and network information that can support helpdesk work, remote support preparation, ticket documentation, and escalation handover.

 By automating the collection of system details such as IP address, serial number, and last reboot time, the technician can skip manual data entry and begin the support session with the necessary technical context already available.